wp-plugins/nimble-portfolio/readme.txt

 = Premium Version =

-With Premium featue such as:
+With Premium featue such as:<br />
-1. Category Order Sorting.
+1. Category Order Sorting.<br />
-2. Item Order Sorting.
+2. Item Order Sorting.<br />
-3. Display Selected Types and Manage Multiple Portfolios.
+3. Display Selected Types and Manage Multiple Portfolios.<br />
-4. More templates - use Round or Square 3 and 4 column templates.
+4. More templates - use Round or Square 3 and 4 column templates.<br />

 Go to http://www.nimble3.com/shop/premium-nimble-portfolio-plugin/

 = Upgrade Notice =

-When you upgrade, the following problems may arise.
+When you upgrade, the following problems may arise.<br />
 1. If you have customized the template using the previous version, then your template may be lost.
-Therefore, take out a backup of your template files that you can re-deploy after upgrade.
+Therefore, take out a backup of your template files that you can re-deploy after upgrade.<br />
 2. Your portfolio categories may be lost.
-Therefore, note down your category names and items under each category as you might be required to re-create all categories and re-assign items under them.
+Therefore, note down your category names and items under each category as you might be required to re-create all categories and re-assign items under them.<br />

 == Installation ==